Virgin and Child by Bellini

 History

 When Giovanni Bellini created this painting, he was about eighty years old.
-Moreover, the artist was considered as one of the most prestigious painters of the Venetian Renaissance by that time.
+Moreover, the artist was considered one of the most prestigious painters of the Venetian Renaissance by that time.

 Analysis

-The panel in the Borghese Gallery is, however, more lyrical in character, as may be noted in the landscape on the right, which reveals that the artist, now in the final stage of his career (1510), has been influenced by the innovations of Giorgione’s painting
+The panel in the Borghese Gallery is, however, more lyrical in character, as may be noted in the landscape on the right, which reveals that the artist, now in the final stage of his career (1510), has been influenced by the innovations of Giorgione’s painting.

 Ascription